bbauska/UofM-AdvStyling/readme.md

     Bootstrap.
 These include nba.com, target.com, Walmart, codeacademy, Bloomberg, and airbnb.

--   If you\'d like, you can even go to this website, builtwithbootstrap.com, to see a list of different sites that use bootstrap.
-You wouldn\'t do that necessarily just to go, hey let\'s go ahead and look at all the sites.
-Instead, it\'s a really nice place to go to give you ideas for all the different layout designs that are out there for you to use as a building block.
+-   If you&apos;d like, you can even go to this website, builtwithbootstrap.com, to see a list of different sites that use bootstrap.
+You wouldn&apos;t do that necessarily just to go, hey let&apos;s go ahead and look at all the sites.
+Instead, it&apos;s a really nice place to go to give you ideas for all the different layout designs that are out there for you to use as a building block.